Video Intercom Cost for Condo Buildings

 The entry panel — the device visitors interact with at the front door — is the most visible component.
 Costs vary significantly by platform:

-- 2N IP Verso: A modular IP intercom with video, keypad, and card reader modules.
+- 2N IP Verso 2.0: A modular IP intercom with video, keypad, and card reader modules.
 High build quality, extensive integration options.
 Mid-to-high-end pricing.
+For tougher outdoor / vandal-prone entries, the 2N IP Force 2.0 is the IP69 / IK10 single-piece sibling.
+Sites without LAN cabling can run the 2N LTE Verso with built-in cellular.

 - Aiphone: A well-established intercom brand with options ranging from basic audio to full video systems.
+The IP-based Aiphone IX-DVM is the modern PoE / ONVIF / SIP door station for commercial entries; Aiphone LE-DA is the analog audio-only option.
 Typically mid-range pricing.

 - Swiftlane: A newer entrant with face recognition and mobile credentials.
 Cloud-based with subscription fees.